 - After a WebLogic Server transaction is started, the gateway cannot call start again on the same thread.
 With a client-side gateway, you can only call xar.start on one client interposed transaction manager at a time.
-Attempting to call xar.start on another client interposed transaction manager (before xar.end was called on the first one) will throw an XAException with XAER\RMERR.
-With a server-side gateway, attempting to call xar.start on a client or server interposed transaction manager will also throw a XAException with XAER\ RMERR if there is already an active transaction associated with the current thread. - The WebLogic Server interposed transaction manager's XAResource exhibits loosely-coupled transaction branching behavior on different WebLogic Server servers.
-That is, if the same foreign Xid is imported on different WebLogic Server servers, they will be imported to different WebLogic Server transactions. - The WebLogic Server transaction manager does not flatten the transaction tree, for example, the imported transaction of a previously exported WebLogic Server transaction will be in a separate branch from the original WebLogic Server transaction. - A foreign transaction manager should make sure that all foreign Xids that are imported into WebLogic Server are unique and are not reused within the sum of the transaction abandon timeout period and the transaction timeout period.
+Attempting to call xar.start on another client interposed transaction manager (before xar.end was called on the first one) throws an XAException with XAER RMERR.
+With a server-side gateway, attempting to call xar.start on a client or server interposed transaction manager also throws a XAException with XAER_RMERR if there is an active transaction associated with the current thread. - The WebLogic Server interposed transaction manager's XAResource exhibits loosely-coupled transaction branching behavior on different WebLogic Server servers.
+That is, if the same foreign Xid is imported on different WebLogic Server servers, they are imported to different WebLogic Server transactions. - The WebLogic Server transaction manager does not flatten the transaction tree, for example, the imported transaction of a previously exported WebLogic Server transaction are in a separate branch from the original WebLogic Server transaction. - A foreign transaction manager should ensure that all foreign Xids that are imported into WebLogic Server are unique and are not reused within the sum of the transaction abandon timeout period and the transaction timeout period.
 Failure to do so may result in log records that are never released in the WebLogic Server transaction manager.
 This could lead to inefficient crash recovery.